Heidi Game: Decision to leave the game for Heidi

 Cline, watching the clock nervously, attempted to call Connal back, only to find both lines busy.
 He waited as long as he could, then made one final, unsuccessful attempt.
 Unknown to Cline, Connal was talking to Goodman, who had agreed to "slide the network", that is, start Heidi as soon as Gowdy and DeRogatis signed off from the game.
 Connal called the game producer, Ellis, in Oakland, to tell him the news, then called the BOC supervisor in Burbank – who, not knowing Connal, refused his order, and insisted on speaking with Goodman directly.
 As Goodman had disconnected to allow Connal to call Oakland, this could not be done.

 Beginning at about 6:45, many viewers began calling NBC network and affiliate switchboards.
 Some demanded the game be shown to its conclusion; others wanted to know if Heidi would start on time.
 These calls jammed the switchboards, and even reportedly blew all of the fuses in them, preventing the executives from getting through to each other to resolve the situation.
 NBC protocol required an operations order from Connal, to countermand the midweek written orders, but Cline received no call from the increasingly desperate Connal, who was frustrated by the switchboard issues.
 Without such an order, and not knowing of Goodman's approval, Cline made the decision that Heidi would start on time.
 The television audience saw Smith return Turner's kickoff out of the end zone to the Oakland 22-yard line with 1:01 remaining.
 Burbank BOC played the closing football theme and gave the word cue, to the outraged shock of Ellis and Connal, and the connection was irretrievably broken.
-While viewers in the Pacific and Mountain Time Zones could watch the game to its conclusion, those in the Eastern and Central zones instead saw, after a commercial break and station identification, the start of a movie featuring a little girl on a Swiss mountain, and were unaware that Oakland was scoring two touchdowns to win the game.
+While viewers in the Pacific and Mountain Time Zones could watch the game to its conclusion, those in the Eastern and Central zones instead saw, after a commercial break and station identification, the start of Heidi, and were unaware that Oakland was scoring two touchdowns to win the game.